-For me, absolutely nothing can beat the maneuverability of a simple French pin (such as this J. K. Adams French rolling pin), but if you prefer one with handles, be sure it rolls as smoothly as this KitchenBasix rolling pin.
+For me, absolutely nothing can beat the maneuverability of a simple French pin (such as the J. K. Adams French rolling pin), but if you prefer one with handles, be sure it rolls smoothly.
 And no, I'm not a fan of those swanky marble pins; they're too heavy and awkward for me, and there are far easier and cheaper ways to keep a pie dough cool.

 A Serrated Knife

 Whether slicing a hearty loaf of 100% whole wheat bread, leveling a layer cake, or cutting almond biscotti into even pieces, a reliable serrated knife is a must-have for any baker.